inbo/tutorials/content/articles/spatial_mgrs/index.md

-Confusion between UTM and MGRS is further compounded by the fact that some (civil) sources that distinguish these grids, erroneously describe the division of UTM zones with 8° wide latitude bands as being part of the UTM map projection system, while this belongs solely to the MGRS.
+Confusion between UTM and MGRS is further compounded by the fact that some (civil) sources that distinguish these grids, erroneously describe the division of UTM zones by 8° wide latitude bands as being part of the UTM map projection system, while this belongs solely to the MGRS.

 ## Introduction